 Different lenders may use a variety of scores when viewing your application so it’s best to practice smart borrowing habits no matter the type of loan you have.

 Lenders can choose which credit scores they want to look at when evaluating a car loan application.
 Depending on the lender, they may use a different score or even a combination of several credit scores.
 This makes it hard to determine which scores the lender will see when they look over your application.

 FICO Auto Score and VantageScore are the two main credit ratings used in the automotive finance market, with many similarities between the two.
 Both scoring systems will look at one of your credit reports from the three major credit bureaus —Experian, Equifax, or TransUnion.
-FICO specifically has a score for auto lenders that ranges from 250-900.
+FICO specifically has a score for auto lenders ranging from 250 to 900.
 While these scores are created specifically for auto lenders, they are based on generic FICO scores but are slightly altered to predict the borrower’s likelihood of repaying a car loan.
 This makes your history with auto loans especially important.
 Lenders may also just look at the more traditional FICO Score 8 and 9 to gauge your creditworthiness.

 VantageScore 3.0 and 4.0 are credit scoring models created in collaboration with Experian, Equifax, and TransUnion.
 Between the two scores, there are minor differences, as they all evaluate similar factors, including on-time payments, number of accounts, and credit utilization.

-To check your credit score, visit Annual Credit Report for an official, free version of your rating.
+To check your credit score, visit annualcreditreport.com for an official, free version of your rating.
 Credit card issuers and Experian also offer options to view your credit score for free.

 The main factors that determine your credit score are:

-- Payment history: This is mostly just to determine how many payments you’ve missed (if any) over a certain period of time.
+- Payment history: This is mostly just to determine how many payments you’ve missed (if any) over a certain period.